sudhanshu456/fluent-bit-otel-observability-pipeline-demo/README.md

 curl -X GET http://localhost:5000/generate
 ```

-It will generate a tracec and a metrics.
+It will generate traces and metrics.

 ## Generate Hierarchical Span